intelligent-soft-robots/pam_documentation/C8_low_latency.md

 ```

 *note:* the command 'uname -a' is used during compilation of the software to check wether or not the kernel has low latency.
-If this command does not outnput something containing 'lowlatency', the software will not make use of the low latency.
+If this command does not output something containing 'lowlatency', the software will not make use of the low latency.

 ### Further setup